Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 ### Updating and restarting the web UI

-To update on the UI on Pioreactor leader, use `pio update ui`.
+To update on the UI on Pioreactor leader, use `pio update app`.
 This also restarts the server.

 To restart:

 ```
-sudo systemctl restart lighttpd && sudo systemctl restart huey
+sudo systemctl restart pioreactor-web.target
 ```

 ### Logs